Life in the Residence Halls

 Single rooms are reserved for medical accommodations.
 If you believe you require a single room due to a medical accommodation, visit the Accessibility Services for Students page to request a housing accommodation.

 If you would like to switch rooms, speak with the professional staff member who oversees your hall.
-They can walk you through the room switch process and your options on campus.
+They can walk you through the room-switch process and what your options are on campus.

 Alert a staff member immediately, and they will put in a work order for you.